linden tree productions

 Locality 2012 Dance Festival

-Currently Lindsay teaches Dance Film Survey, Improvisation and Modern Dance Technique at Dean College.
-As well as Visual Communications at Regis College.
+Currently Lindsay teaches Dance Film Survey and Improvisation at Dean College.

 Through my practice of teaching I strive to keep things new and fresh.
 Upon doing this, natural patterns emerge and a vocabulary is formed.
 Modern dance to me comes from the individual and the past that lives inside them.
 For myself, influences from other individual modern teachers, ballet technique, jazz and hip hop expressions are molded into what I call my individual modern dance style.